Exercise increased caution in the Republic of the Congo due to COVID-19 and crime.

-The Centers for Disease Control and Prevention (CDC) has issued a Level 4 Travel Health Notice for Republic of the Congo due to COVID-19, indicating a very high level of COVID-19 in the country.
+The Centers for Disease Control and Prevention (CDC) has issued a Level 2 Travel Health Notice for Republic of the Congo due to COVID-19, indicating a moderate level of COVID-19 in the country.
 Your risk of contracting COVID-19 and developing severe symptoms may be lower if you are fully vaccinated with an FDA authorized vaccine.
 Before planning any international travel, please review the CDC's specific recommendations for vaccinated and unvaccinated travelers.

 Visit the Embassy's COVID-19 page for more information on COVID-19 and related restrictions and conditions in Republic of the Congo.